 In the case of inhabited boundary changes, LAFCO will conduct a protest hearing should the Commission receive an objection from any landowner owning land with the subject area, or any registered voter residing with the subject area.
-Absent any objection received before the conclusion of the commission hearing on October 12, 2016, the Commission will waive the protest proceedings.
+Absent any objection received before the conclusion of the commission hearing on October 14, 2020, the Commission will waive the protest proceedings.
+All landowners and registered voters within the proposal area(s) and within 300 feet of the exterior boundaries of the area(s) were notified of the October 14, 2020 hearing.